Frequently Asked Questions

 Once the application is complete it will be forwarded to the Admission Committee for review.
 Following admissions review, invitations will be sent by email for those identified for an interview.
 This generally occurs within 2 weeks.

 Ideally the process will begin about a year and a half before your first day of pharmacy school.
-PCAT registration typically opens in March for the first test date and PharmCAS typically opens in June.
 Your best chance to be in the next pharmacy class is to complete the admissions process by December.

-August 2016 – Begin the Jefferson College of Pharmacy
+August – Begin your pharmacy program at the Jefferson College of Pharmacy

 Yes, ideally by the end of the Summer 1 term.
 All pre-requisites must be completed before beginning the PharmD program.